Felix-Redwood/Data-Centric-Development-Milestone-Project/README.md

 to be as simple as possible, by having a search bar and nesting relevant subcategories on the 'Categories' page (e.g:
 'House' and 'City' may show up under the 'Place' section of the 'Categories' page).

+To increase code simplicity, \<br> tags were used, instead of padding, where possible.
+In addition, code duplication was prevented by using Flask to render templates, which would carry the bulk of a page's HTML.
+For example; the Navbar and Footer for each page is stored within one 'base.html' template, which other pages render.

 UX:
 -